Editor’s note: This article has been updated following government announcements on easing of lockdown restrictions and the new Economic Recovery Plan.

 As Ireland’s coronavirus vaccine programme continues its rollout across the country, the government is taking a cautious approach to reopening the economy.

-At the end of April 2021, the government announced an update to its revised plan for a phased reopening: COVID-19 Resilience and Recovery 2021: The Path Ahead.
+At the end of May 2021, the government announced a further update to its revised plan for a phased reopening: COVID-19 Resilience and Recovery 2021: The Path Ahead.

 This article will explain the timeline proposed under the revised plan, what it means for your business and what financial supports are available.